dewancse/epithelial-modelling-platform/README.md

 docker build -f Dockerfile -t unique-name/mdt-nginx . docker run -d -p 80:80 -p 8000:8000 unique-name/mdt-nginx
 ```
-Here EMP is running at port 80 and model assembly service is running at port 8000.
-Then login to the docker container and execute the `entrypoint.sh` script in the background to start both nginx and python server.
-Note that python server is proving the model assembly service.
+Here EMP is running at port 80 and model composition service is running at port 8000.
+Due to have technical issues, users have to login to the docker container and manually execute the `entrypoint.sh` script in the background to initiate nginx and python server.
+Note that python server receives the assembled models, which are visualized on the modelling platform of the EMP, and then performs model composition.
 ```
 docker ps (to see the container_id) docker exec -it container_id /bin/sh